Kotaimen/georest/doc/api_geo.md

 ### Retrieve a Property by Name

+> Not implemented

 Endpoint:

     GET /features/:key/properties/:name

 ### Replace a Property by Name

+> Not implemented

 Endpoint:

     PUT /features/:key/properties/:name

 ### Delete a Property by Name

+> Not implemented

 Endpoint: